facebook/react-native-website/website/versioned_docs/version-0.46/flatlist.md

 ### `data`

-For simplicity, data is just a plain array.
+For simplicity, data is a plain array.
 If you want to use something else, like an immutable list, use the underlying `VirtualizedList` directly.

 | Type                    | Required |
 | ----------------------- | -------- |